 What works better?

 It is very hard to change something just by using willpower.
 What works better?
 To make sure you have a plan, a plan consisting of two aspects.

 Firstly it is very important to know why you want to change something.
 If you don’t have that very clear, why would you bother changing?
 The bigger your reason, the easier it is to keep your intentions.

 Now come back to the example.
 Why do you want to start with the most important task?
 Perhaps because you notice that you never succeed in finishing the important tasks.
 You also notice that you are slow at the start of the day to tackle your work, so only at the last moment, you will do the important things which results in longer working hours and less productivity.
 All in all, it will mean a difficult start the following day.
 You might be in a vicious circle, which will hamper your progress.
 What are the consequences if you don’t finish your thesis in time?

 So consider very clearly why something is important to you.
 By asking yourself a couple of times ‘why is this important?’ you will find out what is the mean reason for the change you want.

 The second aspect is that you have alternatives.
 So coming back to our example this means you should make a plan the day before to know exactly what you are going to do the next day.
-This has to be a very specific plan: what is your first act in the morning?
+This has to be a very specific plan: what is your first task in the morning?
 And what is the alternative if you start wandering off to surfing and chatting at the coffee machine?
 Is there a different job to do?
 Can you put a timer to limit your time on the web?
 How to monitor your small talk at the coffee machine?
 When you don’t have a different plan ready to stop your procrastination, you will procrastinate.
-So make sure you have stipulated scenarios what could happen and what how you are going to act upon it.
+So make sure you have stipulated scenarios of what could happen and how you are going to act upon it.